riceball1/guide-to-web-dev/README.md

 # A Guide to Web Development

-A guide to web development inspired by the roadmap to Web Development here https://www.w3schools.com/whatis/
+This is a repo for me to gather focused knowledge on improving myself as a Web Developer expert.
+This guide to web development inspired by the roadmap to Web Development here https://www.w3schools.com/whatis/.
+I want to be able to provide some continued practice in all areas associated with Web Development, and create a sort of continuous refresher for myself on topics that are essential to web development.
+This will be a living document that will continuously be updated and modified as the web continues to evolve.

 ## Roadmap